 -

-dump in this bug report also shows that the proper PCI ID should be14e4:1682
+lspci -vvvwill tell you that the part number is BCM957762.
+Thelspcidump in this bug report also shows that the proper PCI ID should be14e4:1682↩︎ -

 This guy here also had a similar idea; he elaborates more on this issue ↩︎